by Mike Ratliff

 Who is it that will be consumed by the wrath of God?
 It is those who have not been “saved from their sins.”
 However, the following passage describes those who have been “saved from their sins.”

-For they themselves report concerning us the kind of reception we had among you, and how you turned to God from idols to serve the living and true God, and to wait for his Son from heaven, whom he raised from the dead, Jesus who delivers us from the wrath to come.
-(1 Thessalonians 1:9-10 ESV)
+9 For they themselves report about us what kind of a reception we had with you, and how you turned to God from idols to serve a living and true God, 10 and to wait for His Son from heaven, whom He raised from the dead, that is Jesus, who rescues us from the wrath to come.
+1 Thessalonians 1:9-10 (NASB)

 However, this salvation is much more than simply be saved from hell and being taken to heaven.
 Yes, salvation does produce this, however, it also contains our Lord’s triumph which has also given to His people a complete deliverance from their enemies.
 When Christ saves someone, He casts Satan from his throne in that person’s heart.
 He will not let Satan be master over that person any longer.
 Sin remains, but it will never have dominion over a true Christian.
 The Christian’s unredeemed flesh will still lust for dominion, but it will never again gain the throne over his or her New Nature.
 Christ will be the Master of the heart, and that means sin must be mortified.